wbabik/Practical_computing/Class_10/Class_10.md

-exercises boring, so let’s move to something more exciting. `group_by()` creates a **grouped data frame**, that is a data frame which rows are assigned to various groups based on the value of one or more grouping variable.
+exercises boring, so let’s move to something more exciting. `group_by()` creates a **grouped data frame**, that is a data frame which rows are assigned to various groups based on the value of one or more grouping variables.
 The data frame itself is not changed, but the way operations on the data frame are performed is.
-For example, if you use a function, such as `mean()` with `mutate()`, for observations from each group the mean of this group will be used.
+For example, if you use a function, such as `mean()` with `mutate()`, the the mean of the group to which a row belongs will be used for this row.

 #### `group_by()` examples